What is the difference between accreditation and certification?

 Once my application is underway, who do I contact regarding its progress?

-The assessor assigned to your application should be your main point of contact during the assessment.
-Candidates use the IREC Credentialing Management System (CMS) to communicate with the assessor.
+The assessor assigned to your application generally is your main point of contact during the assessment.
+Candidates use IREC’s online system, IREC Direct to communicate with their assessor.

-Where can I find more information about using the Credentialing Management System (CMS) to apply?
+Where can I find more information about using IREC Direct, IREC’s online system, to apply for and maintain my credential?

 Who makes the final determination about accreditation or certification?